Why stop at seven fishes when you can do eleven?

-As food obsessed travelers, we have travelled around the world in our quest for great food.
+As food-obsessed travelers, we have traveled around the world in our quest for great food.
 We’ve had amazing meals in cities such as Beijing, Bologna, Lisbon and Paris, and we’ve sampled unique food in markets located in cities such as Barcelona, Mexico City and Montreal.
 In other words, we are willing to travel thousands of miles for great food.

 But, sometimes, we just need to journey 1.5 miles into the heart of South Philadelphia for a kick-ass food experience along with lots of wine and spirited camaraderie.